STEM for Kids

 Texture Explorations and Descriptions

-Understanding the fundamentals of optical illusions can transform how you support your child's learning.
+Understanding the fundamentals of optical illusions can meaningfully improve the support you offer your child at home.

 Positive reinforcement and specific praise help children understand exactly what they are doing well.